LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Experiment

 \subsubsection{Results and Analysis}

 As shown in Table \ref{table4}, incorporating legal relations (``w/ LR'') consistently enhances performance across nearly all tasks and models.
-In the Document Proofreading task, contextualized legal relations enable models to more effectively detect redundant or inaccurate statements by anchoring the analysis in the underlying legal structure.
-For Statute Prediction and Consultation, these relations provide essential cues for identifying and reasoning over relevant statutory knowledge.
-Together, these findings indicate that explicitly modeling legal relations strengthens the model's ability to perform knowledge-intensive legal tasks with greater accuracy and interpretability.
+For Case Analysis and Consultation, legal relations provide essential cues for identifying and reasoning over relevant statutory knowledge.
+In Criminal Damages Calculation, certain types of legal relations (e.g., \textit{Legal Relation of Ownership}) enable the model to more accurately identify property that has been subject to infringement, thereby enabling the calculation of damages.
+Although current LLMs show limited performance in extracting legal relations, incorporating these relations into downstream tasks still yields performance benefits, suggesting that legal relation modeling remains a promising direction for further exploration.